 Mr. Stein is a frequent lecturer to various attorney, CPA and other professional groups, teaching over 50 seminars per year.
-His presentation topics range from A Foreigner's Guide to Investing in U.S. Real Estate, to Tax Planning for Cross-Border Joint Ventures to Creative Planning with Controlled Foreign Corporations.
-Jacob is an instructor with the California CPA Education Foundation, National Business Institute, Thomson Reuters, the Rossdale Group and Lorman Education Services where he teaches courses on advanced tax planning and structuring international business transactions.
+His presentation topics include A Foreigner's Guide to Investing in U.S. Real Estate, Tax Planning for Cross-Border Joint Ventures, Creative Planning with Controlled Foreign Corporations, Advanced Asset Protection Planning, Choice of Entity Planning, Estate Tax Planning and various courses on trust law.
+Jacob is an instructor with the California CPA Education Foundation, National Business Institute, Thomson Reuters, the Rossdale Group and Lorman Education Services where he teaches courses on advanced tax planning, structuring international business transactions, asset protection and trust law.
 He is an adjunct professor of taxation at the CSU, Northridge Graduate Tax Program.